 Ages: All welcome!

-Early Birds: Access Mornings provide a reduced sensory, relaxed and supportive environment prior to the Museum opening to the public for the day.
-This can make visiting the Museum easier for visitors on the autism spectrum or those who have other access requirements, together with their family and friends.
+Early Birds provides a reduced sensory, relaxed and supportive environment prior to the Museum opening to the public for the day.
+This can make visiting the Museum easier for autistic people and for those who have other access requirements, together with friends and families.

 - A Visual Story with more details on what to expect.